landoskape/dominoes/README.md

 The code depends on several modules written in this repository.
 To try all the code examples below, first run the following import statements:
 ```
-import leagueManager as lm
+from dominoes import leagueManager as lm
-import dominoesGameplay as dg
+from dominoes import gameplay as dg
-import dominoesAgents as da
+from dominoes import agents as da
-import dominoesNetworks as dn
-import dominoesFunctions as df
+from dominoes import functions as df
 ```

 ### Creating a league, running a game, updating ELO scores